llj0824/knowledge_retrival_system/README.md

 ### **2.1 Example Questions and Use Cases**

-The chatbot will be capable of handling various types of queries from different user groups:
+The VitaDAO Terminal will be capable of handling various types of queries from different user groups:

 #### Token Holder & Community Questions
 - "What is the current VITA token price and market cap?"